Executive Committee

 Glaucoma

-Johanna M. Seddon, MD
+Johanna M. Seddon, MD, ScM

 Epidemiology of eye disease and macular degeneration

-Richard D. Semba, MD
+Richard D. Semba, MD, MPH

 Professor of Ophthalmology,